 I had to modify PZTLog to use CAT-based PTT so that the digimodes window could key the radio – This is because OmniRig “grabs” the serial port which meant basic DTR (CW) and RTS (PTT) had to be issued via OmniRig.
 The radio does NOT have any kind of Data/USB “VOX” so I wasn’t able to get PSK/JT modes to key the radio upon an audio signal being present via the USB sound device.

-With the SD Card slot comes the ability to not only store the radio’s settings *away* from it, but to put that card into another 7300 and recall your personal settings.
-The built-in voice recorder is great for capturing activity and keeping the voice alive during long operating events like field days or contests.
+With the SD Card slot comes the ability to not only store the radio’s settings from it, but to put that card into another 7300 and recall your personal settings.
+The built-in voice recorder is great for capturing notable QSO as well as keeping the voice alive during long operating events like field days or contests.

 Main Dial Lock with “Split”